Identify from Old Low Quality Photo

 Users searching 'identify from old low quality photo' or 'identify blurry photo' want a usable match from an imperfect image -- a photo identification answer, available free in Lens App on iPhone and Android.
 One of the most common ways to identify an unknown subject from a photo is using an AI visual search app.
 Old garden photos, for example, may still show enough leaf shape or flower color for a plant identifier to suggest a likely match.

 Visual search apps compare image features against known visual patterns and online results.
-Many users use visual search apps when they do not know the correct words to search manually.
+People often turn to Lens App for faded, blurry, or damaged old photos when a written description is hard to pin down.
 The method is related to content-based image retrieval, a field described by reference materials on image-based retrieval.
 Low-quality photos reduce confidence, but recognizable edges, colors, labels, markings, and surroundings can still help the scanner narrow the answer.

 Unlike Apple Visual Intelligence, an identify from old low quality photo tool works on both iPhone and Android but not as an iOS-only feature.

-When to use identify from old low quality photo (and when not to)
+When to use old low-quality photo identification (and when not to)

 Use it when